frconor-ebook/meditations/_posts/2025-05-26-the-gift-of-knowledge.md

 But that also leads us then to walk along the right paths that can bring us closer to God---pathways of prayer, of the sacraments, of living in the state of grace.

 A knowledge also that helps us to see our own misery: "I am nothing."
 St. Josemaría liked to use those words frequently.
-"I am nothing, I have nothing, I can do nothing" (cf. J. Escrivá, *Friends of God*, Point 215).
+"I am nothing, I have nothing, I can do nothing" (*cf*.
+J. Escrivá, *Friends of God*, Point 215).

 It\'s God who does everything through me.
 That\'s why we give all the glory to God.
 We can spend our days thanking Him for the gifts He\'s given us: that we have two arms and two legs, that we have a mind that we can go to school and to college and learn things and grow.